reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-02-v2.md

     > **Note**:  If the command outputs a **Malformed Token** or other error message, then make sure the **Primary Connection String** value is configured correctly as the value of the **connectionString** variable.

-    If you receive additional error messages, you can verify that you constructed your code correctly by referring to completed solution code that is available for reference in the **Final** folder for this lab.
-This **Final** folder is included with the lab resources files that you downloaded to the virtual machine environment before starting the lab.
-The folder path is:

-    >
-    > * Allfiles
-    >   * Labs
-    >      * LAB_AK_04-connect-iot-device-to-azure
-    >        * Final

 1. Observe the message string output displayed in the Terminal.

     Once the Simulated Device application is running, it will be sending event messages to the Azure IoT Hub that include **temperature** and **humidity** values, and displaying message string output in the console.